top of page

 SPEAKER

 He consults frequently across the U.S. and internationally.
-Recent international speaking and consultations included: Italy (2022), Guiyang, China (2017, 2018), London, UK (2017), Singapore (2015-2020); Tuaropaki Trust, NZ (2015-2020); University of Hong Kong (2014); The University of Auckland, NZ (2013); Te Papa Center for the NZ Family Violence Clearinghouse & NZ Families Commission in Wellington, NZ (2013); University of Hong Kong and Chinese University of Hong Kong (2013); Tata Institute of Social Sciences, India (2013); National Institute of Mental Health and Neurosciences, India (2012); Roshni Nalaya School of Social Work, India (2012); The Hague Secretariat, Netherlands (2011); Toronto, Canada (2010); University of Tokyo (2010); The Hague, The Netherlands (2009); University of Bristol, UK (2009); University of Uppsala, Sweden (2009); Copenhagen, Denmark (2009); London (Ont), Canada (June 2009); Buenos Aires, Argentina (2009).
+Recent international speaking and consultations included: South Africa (2024); Italy (2022); Guiyang, China (2017, 2018); London, UK (2017); Singapore (2015-2020); Tuaropaki Trust, NZ (2015-2020); University of Hong Kong (2014); The University of Auckland, NZ (2013); Te Papa Center for the NZ Family Violence Clearinghouse & NZ Families Commission in Wellington, NZ (2013); University of Hong Kong and Chinese University of Hong Kong (2013); Tata Institute of Social Sciences, India (2013); National Institute of Mental Health and Neurosciences, India (2012); Roshni Nalaya School of Social Work, India (2012); The Hague Secretariat, Netherlands (2011); Toronto, Canada (2010); University of Tokyo (2010); The Hague, The Netherlands (2009); University of Bristol, UK (2009); University of Uppsala, Sweden (2009); Copenhagen, Denmark (2009); London (Ont), Canada (June 2009); Buenos Aires, Argentina (2009).

 SCHOLAR